Arbitration in Asia

 Arbitration in China—Lexology Panoramic guide

-This guide, published by Lexology Panoramic, provides an introduction to arbitration in the People’s Republic of China (PRC or China) covering such topics as arbitration agreements, constitution of arbitral tribunal, jurisdiction, arbitral proceedings, interim measures, awards, proceedings subsequent to issuance of award, ethics and update and trends.
+This guide, published by Lexology Panoramic, provides an introduction to arbitration in the People’s Republic of China (PRC or China) covering topics such as arbitration agreements, constitution of arbitral tribunal, jurisdiction, arbitral proceedings, interim measures, awards, proceedings subsequent to issuance of award, ethics and update and trends.
 For more information, see Practice Note: Arbitration—China—Q&A guide.

 Ad hoc arbitration in China